jphill01/HACSim.R/README.md

 * **plot.out** = An option to plot generated species haplotype accumulation curves (**plot.out** = TRUE by default)

+**N** must be at greater than 1, since haplotype accumulation is not possible with singletons.

 **perms** controls the smoothness of generated haplotype accumulation curves.
 As **perms** &rarr; &infin;, haplotype accumulation curves "smooth out" and approach H* asymptotically.

 HAC.sim() performs a single iteration of haplotype accumulation for a given species.
 Resulting output reflects current levels of sampling effort found within BOLD for a given species.
 If the desired level of haplotype recovery is not reached, then HAC.simrep() (which takes no arguments) is called in order to perform successive iterations until the desired fraction of haplotypes captured is at least **p**.